-Pastitsio Recipe – a Greek classic also known as Macaroni de forno (Greek pasta bake) is a wonderful creamy and meaty dish served hot or cold.
+Pastitsio or Macaroni de forno or whatever you want to call it is a wonderful creamy and meaty Greek pasta bake that can be served hot or cold.

 Like most pastitsio recipes (or macaroni de forno recipes) there are a thousand variations normally stemming from a plethora of small villages all having slightly different traditions of making their own pastitsio.